joarleymoraes/joarleymoraes.github.io/about.md

 ### SUMMARY

 Hello!
 My name is Joarley Moraes and I live in Berlin.
 During the day, I work as full time Backend Developer, across different and interesting projects.
-On my free time, I work on my side projects, play soccer, drink coffee (and beer), watch the [Palmeiras](http://www.palmeiras.com.br/home/), and hang with my friends and family.
+On my free time, I like to read, work on my side projects, drink beer, and hang with my friends and family.
 Graduated college ([UFPa/Brazil](https://portal.ufpa.br/)) with a degree in Computer Engineering, part of which took place in [LTU/Sweden](https://www.ltu.se/?l=en)

-I design and implement backend systems for the web.
-I'm an expert on **Python**, **serverless**, **microservices** and **AWS**.
+I design and implement backend systems.
+I mainly work with **Python**, **serverless**, **microservices** and **AWS**.
 I'm fascinated by simple solutions.
 I enjoy building software products that users want.
 Forgive me, but I will always want to know the **`Why`**.

 ### OPEN SOURCE PROJECTS

 #### [imgy](https://github.com/joarleymoraes/imgy)
 Python Serverless image processing service

 #### [net_guard](https://github.com/joarleymoraes/net_guard)
 A CLI tool to detect unknown device in a network